New Legg Mason CEO outlines plans for a turnaround

 "We are proof of the fact that this doesn't happen overnight," Sullivan said.

-In addition, Legg Mason on Wednesday named a new board member, Dennis Kass, the retired CEO of Prudential Financial Inc's Jennison Associates money management unit.
+In addition, Legg Mason on Wednesday named a new board member, Dennis Kass, who retired last year as CEO of Prudential Financial Inc's Jennison Associates money management unit.

 SIGNALING FEWER CHANGES